NonabstractPhoton/Laplace-LSF-Dirichlet-Eigenvalue-Numerics/README.md

   <head>
   </head>
   <body>
-      <h1> An Improved Finite Element Based Approach Process for Computing Minimzers to the Dirichlet Eigenvalues </h1>
+      <h1> An Improved Finite Element Based Approach Process for Computing Minimizers to the Dirichlet Eigenvalues </h1>
       <h2> Overview </h2>
       <p>
       The programs provided in this work are designed to produce computational minimzers for the Dirichlet eigenvalue problem under a volume constraint (|Ω|=1).